radareorg/radare.org/gsoc/2020/ideas.md

 - Support diffing of the different parts of the same buffer/file
 - Split view for [hexadecimal view](https://github.com/radareorg/radare2/issues/8115) and disassembly diffing mode
 - Improve the integration with analysis (variables and types differences)
-- Integrate ESIL and Radeco IL/pseudocode as an options for binary diffing
+- Integrate ESIL and decompilation ([r2ghidra](https://github.com/radareorg/r2ghidra-dec), [r2dec](https://github.com/radareorg/r2dec-js)) pseudocode as an options for binary diffing
 - Implement the most important diffing strategies from Diaphora
 - Write the test cases for radare2 regression tests and improve the results.